 You are making choices, these are your causes!
 Your social

 If you are reading this, get this firmly drilled into your skull: Some effects from the causes you make can be devastating and can flip your world upside down.
 You probably know someone who made a string of bad decisions and messed up big time, don’t you?

-One of the very things you do when you start a video game is to select a difficulty setting based on your level of skill.
-Play amateur on FIFA 19 and you are bound to hit 10 goals plus against AI.
-Choose über (most difficult level) on Wolfenstein: The New Order and you won’t survive for 2 minutes.
+One of the very first things you do when you start a video game is selecting a difficulty setting based on your skill level.
+Play amateur difficulty on FIFA 20 and you are bound to hit 10 goals against AI no matter how bad you are.
+Choose über (most difficult level) on Wolfenstein: The New Order and you won’t survive two minutes.

-Welcome to Life!
-Unlike in video games where you choose your starting difficulty settings, things are out of your control in the beginning.
-You don’t choose your race, colour, genetic combinations and family.
+Welcome to life!
+Unlike in video games where you choose your starting difficulty settings, in real life, things are out of your control at the beginning of your life.
+You don’t choose your race, colour, genes and family.
 Not everyone is lucky enough to be born to Kanye West as a father who can afford a gold-plated toilet seat for a 5 days old baby.
 What are the chances of that happening for you?
 0.00000001%.
+Unfair huh?

-Ask any gamer some of the most difficult video games they have played and 9 out 10 will mention Dark Souls.
-The game is incredibly difficult.
+Ask any avid gamer some of the most difficult video games they have played and 9 out 10 will mention Dark Souls.
+This game is incredibly difficult.
 Check out this chilling stat!

-Q: How many Dark Souls II players die every second?venturebeat.com
+Q: How many Dark Souls II players die every second?

 A: Console gamers die 150,443 times per hour in Dark Souls II.
 That’s 2,507 deaths per minute, or 42 every single second.